 If it moves it’s potentially interesting!
 I’m an aquatic ecologist with a behavioural ecological background.
-My approach to research often focuses on individual animal, or, most of the time, fish behavioural decisions, performance and success, and generally aims to address higher-order effects of these behavioural attributes.
-The higher-order processes include forager group formation and dynamics, with impacts on individuals, populations, communities, and trophic dynamics.
-Recent interests focus on causes and concequences of fish migration, host-parasite interactions between fish and mussels, win-win solutions for hydropower and the Atlantic eel, rehabilitation consequences of dam removal, physiological processes behind inducible defences, as well as predation as ecological selection for speciation and species maintenance.
+My approach to research often focuses on individual animal behavioural decision, performance and success, and generally aims to address higher-order consequences of these behavioural attributes.
+The higher-order processes include forager group formation and dynamics, spatio-temporal distributions of individuals in populations, impact of interference on individuals, populations and communities, as well as effects of piscivore and prey behaviours on trophic cascades.
+Recent interests deal with causes and concequences of fish migration, host-parasite interactions, compromised solutions for hydropower and Atlantic eel and salmon, invasive round goby, hybridization and speciation in mosquitofish, individual movement in a landscape of fear, as well as physiological tradeoffs and processes behind inducible defences.